deimosian/riftderandomizer/README.md

 - Unnecessary for a single player experience and especially slow?
 - Tedious with the clicking required in the crafting and inventory interface?
-- Just strage when crafting with *Space Magick TM* that should have better quality control?
+- Just strange when crafting with SpaceMagickTM that should have better quality control?

 If so then eliminate it from your gameplay entirely with this resurrection of the *No Random Stats* mod!